agilecrm/rest-api/README.md

 -d ‘email=notifications@basecamp.com&score=5’ -v -u {email}:{apikey} -X POST
 ```
 ###Response:
-- Status 200: Score changed successfully and returns the Contact object.
+- Status 200: Score changed successfully and it returns the Contact object.
-- Status 401: Unauthorised.
-When the user name and password fields are wrong.
+- Status 401: Unauthorised. (when the user name and password fields are wrong.)
 - Status 400: If the input is in wrong format

 ##1.10 Get Tasks related to Contact:
 ###dev/api/contacts/{contact_id}/tasks/sort
 Method: GET

-Retrieve the tasks related to contact sorted on the date (Latest first.).
+Retrieve the tasks related to contact sorted by the date (Latest first.).

 ###Using curl
 ```sh